camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Camunda Spin

-The Camunda Spin plugin can be use to extend the engine functionality in order to de-/serialize object variables from and to JSON and XML.
-For more information see the [Spin Reference]({{< relref "reference/spin/index.md" >}}).
+The Camunda Spin plugin can be use to extend the engine functionality to de-/serialize object variables from and to JSON and XML.
+For more information, see the [Spin Reference]({{< relref "reference/spin/index.md" >}}).

 ### Setup Spin